 - Buying items such as books, jumble sale items or food

 - Payment for raffle or lottery tickets (including 100 clubs)

 Can Gift Aid be claimed on small cash donations?

 The Gift Aid Small Donations Scheme (GASDS) is designed for small cash donations such as bucket donations at a school concert, where it would be difficult to obtain a Gift Aid declaration.
-To make use of the GASDS, PTAs should already be claiming Gift Aid and must have at least two years' good claims history.
-There's no need to provide donor information when you claim.
+To make use of the GASDS, PTAs should already be claiming Gift Aid in the same tax year and must not have been issued with a penalty in the last two tax years.
+There’s no need to provide donor information when you claim.

 How do I make my claim?

 You can file your Gift Aid and Gift Aid Small Donations Scheme (GASDS) claims using HMRC’s online service or by using a paper form.